 When kids learn to goal plan they also learn the value of hard work.
 Goal setting is an important skill to teach children early on.
 Setting and working towards small goals can be a great way to build self esteem at an early age.
 Make sure they start with small goals so they can learn to be confident in their own abilities.
 Then help them learn how to set stretch goals and break those down when they are ready to step things up.
 You can get a free goal setting worksheet for kids at simplycreateinspire.com

 Children of all ages can benefit from a gratitude journal as a way to reduce negative thoughts and learn to look at things in a positive light.
 If they seem to have low self-esteem, easy them into it by having them start journal exercises listing positive traits in others.
 Then have them advance to themselves and building healthy self-esteem by recognized things they do well.
 Have them think about what makes them a good friend.
 You can encourage children’s self-esteem by telling them when they do a good job with something and praising them for their effort.
 Teach them to be grateful for their positive traits and help them understand we are always growing and changing.
 Learning to focus our attention on our blessings is great for a child’s sense of self-worth.

+Help your child overcome self-doubt and thrive with these simple yet powerful exercises.
 I hope these self esteem activities for kids help your child to approach things with a growth mindset and feel confident even when they face challenges.
 Despite setbacks and failures, positive thinking can help us be resilient.
 If kids learn how to give other people respect and help, as well as show a willingness to learn, there will be no obstacle that can stop them for long.
+A healthy sense of self-esteem will be invaluable to young people in social situations, relationships, and in the work place.
+Which of these building self esteem activities do you think will be most helpful to your child?
 Which self esteem activity will you start with?